Taobao Shangou: Union

 On 20 April 2017, under the support and guidance of Beijing Food and Drug Administration, major online meal ordering platforms including Ele.me, Meituan Dianping, Baidu Takeaway and Daojia established an online meal ordering platform self-discipline union voluntarily.

 The CEOs of the four platforms made a statement and signed the "Self-discipline Convention on Online Takeaway Ordering Platform's Union" together.
-This convention promised solemnly to the society from 14 aspects including the proprietors’ pre-join promise, platform admission, and the improvement of the records management and information publicity of the proprietors.
+This convention promised solemnly to the society from 14 aspects including the proprietors' pre-join promise, platform admission, and the improvement of the records management and information publicity of the proprietors.
 Its specific contents includes: establishing food security institutes and voluntarily publish information to the society on the homepages of the platforms; tightening the regulation of platform admission; submitting the management data and information to the Food and Drug Administration regularly and actively; taking linked supervision and punitive measures among the platforms, and simultaneously removing the restaurants that violate the rules from all the platforms; jointly strengthening the safety training of the riders; paying attention to improve the online advertising and the training of the proprietors; advertising and promoting the "Sunshine Food" project, etc.

 Acquisition by Alibaba Group

-On 28 February 2018, it was announced that Alibaba Group was in talks to acquire Ele.me.
+On 28 February 2018, it was announced that Alibaba Group was in talks to acquire Taobao Shangou (then Ele.me).
 On April 2, 2018, Alibaba acquired Ele.me for US$9.5 billion.
+Ele.me was one of China's biggest food-delivery platforms at the time.
+The purchase was focused on strengthening local delivery networks.
+Later on Alibaba purchased the remaining shares that they did not already own, resulting in the value of Ele.me in a US$9.5 billion deal.
+The acquisition was in line with Alibaba's new retail strategy by linking online commerce with offline services and quicker logistics.
+The purchase was also aimed and focused on increasing competition with Meituan which is known as a food delivery service but also provides hotel booking, travel and movie tickets including other on-demand services.